CURRENT THREATS TO PUBLIC MEDIA

 - WNYC Studios is home to beloved industry-leading podcasts and national radio shows, including Radiolab, The New Yorker Radio Hour, On The Media, and Terrestrials—an educational kids’ science podcast produced with free online learning materials and used by educators nationwide.

-CPB was established following the Public Broadcasting Act (1967), and has seen bipartisan support ever since.
-The American public broadcasting system has been a source of local news, civic conversation, and critical emergency broadcast services for Americans in all 50 states and in every type of community: urban, suburban, rural, and remote.
+Congress appropriates money biannually to support the CPB—an independent nonprofit organization authorized by Congress to manage the government’s investment in public media.
+CPB was established following the Public Broadcasting Act (1967), with a mission of ensuring universal access to noncommercial, high-quality telecommunications services, and has seen bipartisan support ever since.
+Public broadcasting is a source of local news, civic conversation, and critical emergency broadcast services for Americans in all 50 states and in every type of community: urban, suburban, rural, and remote.
 It is a highly successful example of a private-public partnership, and federal funding for public media amounts to about 0.01% of federal spending—only about $1.60 per person per year.

 PUBLIC MEDIA HAS NEVER BEEN MORE VALUABLE.
-IT HAS ALSO NEVER BEEN MORE VULNERABLE.
-PLEASE STAND WITH US NOW.